suraj-sharmaDev/nextstore-backend/README.md

 	]
    ```

-4. Delete some or all items in cartTable using cartId
+4. Delete some or all items in cartTable using productId
    http://35.230.117.116/customerApi/cart/customerId/shopId
    DELETE : JSON
    ```javascript